5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 2. **VirtualSMC.kext** (+ Sensor Plugins) or **FakeSMC.kext** (+ optional Sensor Plugins)
 3. **Whatevergreen**

-The rest of the config examples show the loading sequences for `Bluetooth`, `Wifi`, `Keyboards` and `Trackpad` kexts because these contain additional kexts nested inside them which have to be loaded in the correct order to work correctly.
+The config examples listed below show the loading sequences for **Bluetooth**, **Wifi**, **Keyboards** and **Trackpads**, and other kexts that have to be loaded in the correct order to work properly.
 Not having them in the correct order may cause Kernel Panics.

-Same goes for having kexts in the list which aren't present in the `OC/Kexts` folder.
-So it's of utmost importance that the kexts are loaded in the correct order and that the content of the `config.plist` reflect the kexts present in the OC folder 1:1.
-The examples listed below provide a solid guideline on how to organize and combine kexts.
+Same goes for having kexts listed in your config.plist which are not present in the `EFI/OC/Kexts` folder.
+So it's of utmost importance that the kexts are loaded in the correct order *and* that the content of the `config.plist` reflect the kexts present in the OC folder 1 to 1.
+The examples listed below provide a solid guideline on how to organize and combine kexts correctly.

 For additional information about available kexts, read the [**Kext documentation**](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Kexts.md) on the OpenCore Github.

-## General Kernel and Kext handling by OpenCore
+## Processing order of Kexts and Kernel patches
 OpenCore handles the `Kernel` section of the `config.plist` in the following order (since version 0.9.2, Commit 6a65dd1):

 - `Block` is processed